Getting Started at Southeast Community College

 The Request to Audit a Course form is located at thehub.southeast.edu/studentsrvs/registration.

 Prerequisites: A student may not be eligible to register for some programs/courses which have specific program prerequisites unless program/course prerequisites are met.

 Students who register for any arranged classes or independent study classes must report to the instructor for each class on the first day of class, at the beginning of the term.
 Students who register for any arranged or independent study classes after the term begins (adding classes with drop/add form) must report to the instructor within five (5) business days.

 Maximum Course Load per term:

 Students may not register for more than 19 hours in a single term without prior approval.
-Students in a declared Program of Study who desire to enroll in more than 19 credit hours must contact the Instructional Dean that oversees their Program of Study.
+If a student is in a declared Program of Study they must contact the Instructional Dean that oversees their Program of Study.
 Visiting students must contact the Dean of Student Affairs to request approval.

-Address changes can be submitted online via WebAdvisor on The Hub or by submitting a paper form obtained from the Registration & Records Office.
+Address changes can be submitted online via WebAdvisor on The Hub or by submitting a paper form obtained from the Registration and Records Office.
 Email addresses may be corrected following the same procedure.

 Social Security Numbers

-The College requests, but does not require, that a student provide their Social Security number during the Admissions process.
+The College requests, but does not require, a student provide their Social Security number during the Admissions process.
 Students who do not provide a Social Security number during the Admissions process will be required to provide one for Federal Student Aid.
 For those registering students who are documented as “lawfully admitted aliens” who do not have a Social Security number, an alternate number will be assigned to distinguish their student records from others.
-These students will be required to complete a “Request for Student’s Taxpayer Identification Number” form, available in the Registration & Records Office.
+These students will be required to complete a ‘Request for Student’s Taxpayer Identification Number’ form, available in the Registration and Records office.
 Either the Social Security number or the Taxpayer Identification number are required by the IRS student 1098T tax credits.